csh-sm-tigerteam/PaaSForSaaS/Lab300A/LabGuide300A.md

-# Lab 300A: Integrating Cloud ERP with OIC (INTERNAL ONLY)
+# Lab 300A: Integrating Cloud ERP with OIC
 <!-- Comment out table of contents
 ## Table of Contents
 [Introduction](#introduction)